open-telemetry/opentelemetry.io/content/en/blog/2022/instrument-apache-httpd-server/index.md

 Getting started with the OpenTelemetry module for Apache HTTP Server is pretty simple, all you need is a docker engine and git.
-Download the source code from github and then build the docker image on CentOS7[^1]:
+Download the source code from GitHub and then build the docker image on CentOS7[^1]:

 ```sh
 git clone https://github.com/open-telemetry/opentelemetry-cpp-contrib